Amanda2900/Amanda2900/README.md

-### Hi 👋 My name is Amanda DiNoto
+### Hi!
+My name is Amanda DiNoto

-I am a software engineer who enjoys making programs that are engaging and easily accessible to everyone.
-I use my resourcefulness to tackle complicated problems.
-I am passionate about contributing to a well organized, open minded environment that fosters creativity and collaboration.
-My background in film and theater production enables me to easily adapt to new situations, quickly think of efficient solutions and collaborate well with a team.
+As a professional software engineer, I am committed to crafting engaging and user-friendly software solutions.
+I bring resourcefulness and adept problem-solving skills to tackle complex technical challenges.
+Passionate about fostering a well-organized and open-minded work environment, I adapt quickly to new situations and collaborate effectively with team members.
+With diverse experiences in film and theater production, I possess efficient problem-solving and teamwork skills, making me a valuable asset to any software engineering team.
 - 🌍  I'm based in New York, NY
 - 😄 My pronouns are she/her
 -  🖥️  See my portfolio at [https://amanda-dinoto.netlify.app/](http://amanda-dinoto.netlify.app/)
 - ✉️  You can contact me at [amanda.dinoto@gmail.com](mailto:amanda.dinoto@gmail.com)
-- 🧠  I'm currently learning React and TypeScript
 -  ⚡  I love cats, tea, reading, video games, DnD, traveling, hiking, and baking

 ### Skills